UNEDLabs/moodle-mod_ejsapp/README.txt

 4. Configuration
 ================

-When installing ejsapp for the first time, you will need to set a few variables:
+When installing ejsapp for the first time, you may need to set a few variables (in case you want to use applets):

    certificate_path:	This variable defines the absolute path to the trust certificate file.

    certificate_password:This variable must contain the password of the trust certificate.

    certificate_alias: 	This variable stores the alias given to your trust certificate.

-   sarlab_IP:	  	This variable defines the IP(s) address(es) of the SARLAB system(s) used for managing the access to
-                    the remote laboratories.
-If left empty, the plugin understands that SARLAB is not used.

-   sarlab_port:		This variable defines the port(s) used to communicate with the SARLAB system(s).
-If left empty, the
-                    plugin understands that SARLAB is not used.

-   sarlab_enc_key:	This 16 characters long variable must be configure to match exactly the key set in the SARLAB
-                    system(s).

 5. Authors
 ==========